" "

 iPrimus VoIP Plans

 iPrimus’ range includes two VoIP plans, which can be purchased on top of its broadband plans.
-All plans come with Pay As You Go (PAYG) included, although there are two plans you can buy on top of this These are:
+The more expensive of the two includes some international call inclusions.

 The below table features a selection of published iPrimus NBN plans from Canstar Blue’s database, listed in order of cost from lowest to highest.
 Use our comparison tool to see plans from a wider range of providers.